pyQode/pyqode.core/README.rst

 Installation
 ------------
 You need to install PyQt or PySide by yourself.
+Note that you should prefer **PyQt5 on Mac OSX** (retina screen support, better integration).

 Then you can install pyqode.core using **pip**::